 What causes autism?

-Signs of autism in older children and teenagers might become noticeable when children have difficulty adjusting to new social situations in the school environment – for example, staying on task, understanding and following instructions, making friends, and having age-appropriate interests.
+Signs of autism in older children and teenagers might become noticeable when children have difficulty adjusting to new social situations in the school environment – for example, understanding and following instructions, making friends, and having age-appropriate interests.

-Autism can be diagnosed from two years of age.
+Autism can be diagnosed from 12-18 months, but it’s usually from around 2 years of age.